I am continuing my Vietnam War Themed Monday Music, This will probably be the last week for the muse.

-I have been very busy this weekend and with Veterans day coming up, .
-In honor of Veterans day and Monday Music, I went with "Paint it black" It is a Rolling Stone song that was used in the opening credits of a TV series that we GI's watched in the barracks.
+I decided to roll with "Paint it black" It is a Rolling Stone song that was used in the opening credits of a TV series that we GI's watched in the barracks.
 We liked the realism, the attention to detail, they had used Vietnam veterans as advisers to ensure the realism and gritty reality...for 80's TV anyway.
 When the show came on, the dayroom was full as everybody clustered around the AFN broadcast of the show.
-This song is the only song by the Rolling Stones that I liked.....We would cheer when the soldiers would shoot up Charlie and the firefights.
+This song is the only song by the Rolling Stones that I really liked.....We would cheer when the soldiers would shoot up Charlie and the firefights.
 The interplay of the people was very well done, we liked the way the new LT played by Stephen Caffrey was mentored by the platoon sergeant played by Terrance Knox.
 All the other guys also played well on each other and at the end of the video, it showed the 3 soldiers standing at attention and saluting the flag on TV at the end of the broadcast day....when they played the national Anthem.
 That was telling for me.
-The simple patriotism showed represented the beliefs of the Veterans in their country.
+The simple patriotism showed represented the beliefs of the Veterans in their country..

 "Paint It Black" is a song recorded in 1966 by the English rock band the Rolling Stones.
 A product of the songwriting partnership of Mick Jagger and Keith Richards, it is a raga rock song with Indian, Middle Eastern, and Eastern European influences and lyrics about grief and loss.
 London Records released the song as a single on 7 May 1966 in the United States, and Decca Records released it on 13 May in the United Kingdom.
 Two months later, London Records included it as the opening track on the American version of the band's 1966 studio album Aftermath, though it is not on the original UK release.